-Candidates seeking admission in the Doctor of Philosophy degree program must have:
+Candidates seeking admission to the Doctor of Philosophy degree program must have:

-- 1. A M.S. degree in Food Science, Nutrition, Animal Science, Agronomy, Horticulture, Plant Science, Biology, Chemistry or acloselyrelated area from a regionally accredited institution. - 2.
+- 1. An M.S. degree in Food Science, Nutrition, Animal Science, Agronomy, Horticulture, Plant Science, Biology, Chemistry or a closely related area from a regionally accredited - 2.
 Provide evidence of a cumulative GPA of 3.00 in all baccalaureate coursework and a 3.25 cumulative GPA in all graduate coursework. - 3.
-A minimum combined score of 308 on the verbal, quantitative and analytical sections of the GRE or its equivalent. - 4.
+A minimum combined score of 308 on the verbal and quantitative sections of the GRE or its equivalent. - 4.
 Three letters of reference that provide information about the applicant's academic background and ability to pursue the Ph.D. program. - 5.
 A personal statement on a career objective and research interest.